tpierrain/Diverse/README.md

 Just pick the primitives you want and check by yourself ;-)

-## A (possibly) deterministic Fuzzer?!?
+## Fully Random, but deterministic when needed! (for debugging)

-Use extensible fuzzers that randomize the values for you, but that can be replayed deterministically if any of your tests failed one day in a specific configuration.
+Use extensible fuzzers that randomize the values for you, but that can be replayed deterministically if any of your tests failed one day (in a specific configuration).

 I explained this here in that thread: